chromeos/chromeos.dev/pages/en/publish/pwa-play-billing.md

 	if (service) {
 		// Google Play Billing service is available!
 	} else {
-		console.log(‘Google Play Billing is not available’);
+		console.log('Google Play Billing is not available');
 	}
 }
 ```